dcpos/btc-consensus/readme.md

+# Under Development

+This is *not ready for production*.
+It is currently under development.

 # About

 `btc-consensus` is a javascript library for reading the blockchain.
 It aggregates multiple public blockchains into what appears to be a single blockchain source.
 This allows users to trust the received data without running their own blockchain.